-We can choose to use whatever language we like: downsizing, rightsizing or firing, in the end, the result of losing one’s job can be devastating.
+We can choose to use whatever language we like: downsizing, rightsizing or firing, in the end, the result of losing one's job can be devastating.
 Companies provide severance packages for a range of reasons, and most firms are good corporate Canadian citizens, wanting to help their former employees.
-Their reasons vary from wishing to be known as fair so they can, perhaps in the future, recruit top talent when the economy improves or they may want laid-off workers to have some reason to sign legal agreements designed to protect the company.
+Their reasons for providing severance pay vary from wishing to be known as fair so they can, perhaps in the future, recruit top talent when the economy improves or they may want laid-off workers to have some reason to sign legal agreements designed to protect the company.

 The last thing a company would want to do would be to put in place a downsizing program and then be sued for it.
 Right off the bat, they'd pay more money for legal fees – and their HR staff would be trapped in legal proceedings.
 Unfortunately, many employers and employees negotiate severance packages at the time the employee is fired.

-Many companies have found that the best way to avoid any confusion or misunderstanding between their employee and themselves at the time of termination is to have a written company policy in force on termination and severance packages which is agreed to when every employee signs their employment contract.
+Many companies have found that the best way to avoid any confusion or misunderstanding between their employee and themselves at the time of termination is to have a written company policy in force on termination and severance pay which is agreed to when every employee signs their employment contract.

 Each province has a piece of legislation like the Ontario Employment Standards Act (ESA).
 The ESA establishes minimum standards for termination and severance pay.
 Further, the common law requires employers to provide employees who are terminated without cause with reasonable notice.
-In reality, what a separation package is doing is providing employees with money in lieu of reasonable notice.
+In reality, what a severance package is doing is providing employees with money in lieu of reasonable notice.

 According to employment and labour lawyer Michael Sherrard, of the Toronto-based firm Sherrard Kuzz LLP, “One of the most significant requirements under employment standards legislation is the minimum standard for notice of termination and severance pay.”
 In Ontario, employers are required to provide notice of termination to employees who are terminated without cause who have been employed for three months or more at the time of the termination.